davideproment/research/_posts/2020-11-18-fundedPhD.md

 categories: PhD
 ---

-You will soon be able to apply to a competition-funded PhD project on "Vortex-impurity interactions is quantum fluids" supervised by myself.
+You will soon be able to apply to a competition-funded PhD project on "Vortex-impurity interactions in quantum fluids" supervised by myself.
 If you want to hear more please contact [me](mailto:d.proment@uea.ac.uk).

 # Project overview